mahezer/todoapp-test/READE.md

 Fist, rename the `.env.example` file to `.env`, and configure your MongoDB URL and secret for the JWT token

-Then run `npm install` on your terminal
+Then run `cd backend` and `npm install` on your terminal

 Finally, run `npm start` to run Gulp to compile the TS files into JS and then start the compiled version off of the `dist` folder

-You can find a Postman collection with the available requests under `docs/BackEnd.postman_collection.json`
+You can find a Postman collection with the available requests under `backend/docs/BackEnd.postman_collection.json`

+### Front end

+First off, you need to adjust your backend URL on the `frontend/src/utils/constants.ts` file.

+Then, since the front end was created using Create React App, running it is simply a matter of running `cd frontend`, `npm install` and then `npm start` on your terminal

 ## Stack